CenterForOpenScience/Policies-and-Procedures/index.md

 Pay dates for COS staff are on the 15th and the 30/31 of each month (or last business day preceding the 15th or the last day of the month).
 When a payday falls on a holiday, the pay date will be on the last business day prior to the holiday.
 COS is required by law to make certain deductions for federal and state withholding taxes and social security.
 COS employees may voluntarily have deductions made from their paychecks on a pre-tax basis to pay for any dependent(s) health and dental insurance coverage.

-If a paycheck is lost or stolen, it is the individual’s responsibility to report it immediately to the Office Manager, and submit an email statement certifying that the pay check was lost or stolen.
+If a paycheck is lost or stolen, it is the individual’s responsibility to report it immediately to Human Resources, and submit an email statement certifying that the pay check was lost or stolen.
 Following that, a new direct deposit check will be issued.
-COS aims to direct deposit all paychecks, however, in circumstances when a paper check is required, please notify the Office Manager.
+COS aims to direct deposit all paychecks, however, in circumstances when a paper check is required, please notify Human Resources.

 Update direct deposit information in Zenefits and promptly notify the Human Resources Assistant of changes.